Seirdy/hardened-configs/caddy/README.md

 The most important part to this config.

-- `Cache-Control "public, no-cache` tells the browser to allow any cache, even if the content is not normally cacheable.
+- `Cache-Control "public, no-cache"` tells the browser to allow any cache, even if the content is not normally cacheable.
 But it must go through validation by the server.
 - `X-XSS-Protection "1; mode=block"` is a legacy, but still commonly used, header to prevent from XSS (cross-site scripting attacks) attacks.
 This has been replaced with a strong Content Security Policy.
 - `X-Frame-Options "DENY"` is also a legacy, but still commonly used, header to prevent websites from rendering your website in any frames or objects.
 This has been replaced with `frame-ancestors` in the CSP.
 - `Referrer-Policy no-referrer` omits the `Referrer` header entirely to increase privacy.